shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 <div style="text-align: center;"><small>Image taken from [12].</small></div>

 The results are impressive.
-The two source images are *real* images (i.e., not generated by StyleGAN), and StyleFlow successfully translates these a little extreme samples.
+The two source images are *real* images (i.e., not generated by StyleGAN), and StyleFlow successfully translates these extreme samples.

 ![](2021-11-10-10-03-53.png)

 <div style="text-align: center;"><small>Image taken from [12].</small></div>

 ### StyleSpace Analysis
 Wu *et al.* quantitatively analyzed how disentangled StyleGAN's latent spaces are.
-Although the extended intermediate latent space $\mathcal{W}+$ is the de-facto choice, they discovered that the **style space** $\mathcal{S}$ is actually more disentangled than $\mathcal{W}+$ [13].
-As depicted in the figure below, the style space $\mathcal{S}$ is spanned by a concatenation of affined intermideate latent codes.
+Although the extended intermediate latent space $\mathcal{W}+$ is the standard choice, they discovered that the **style space** $\mathcal{S}$ is actually more disentangled than $\mathcal{W}+$ [13].
+As depicted in the figure below, the style space $\mathcal{S}$ is spanned by a concatenation of affined intermediate latent codes.

 ![](2021-11-09-22-24-38.png)

 <div style="text-align: center;"><small>Image taken from [13].</small></div>

-The images below demonstrates how well the the style space $\mathcal{S}$ is disentangled.
+The images below demonstrate how well the style space $\mathcal{S}$ is disentangled.
 Each pair is the result of decreasing (-) and increasing (+) a single element of the style code.
-The numbers in the bottom left corner indicate the layer index and thee channel index.
+The numbers in the bottom left corner indicate the layer index and the channel index.
 Note that the base image is a fake one generated by StyleGAN2.

 ![](2021-11-09-21-08-53.png)